davidmfoley/node-trucker/README.md

 in the examples directory (provided), you can try the following (add ```-n``` for dry run mode if desired):

-- Get info about all dependencies in the current directory and all sub dierctories
+- Get info about all dependencies in the current directory and all sub directories
 ```trucker --info```

 - Get dependencies for just one subdirectory